Page No. 59

 Page No. 61

-Ans.
-The plasma membrane allows or permits the entry and exit of some materials in and out of the cell and prevents movement of some other materials through it.
+Ans: The plasma membrane allows or permits the entry and exit of some materials in and out of the cell and prevents the movement of some other materials through it.
 Hence, it is called a selectively permeable membrane.

 Page No. 63

-Q.1.
-Fill in the gaps in the following table illustrating differences between prokaryotic and eukaryotic cells.
+Q1.
+Fill in the gaps in the following table illustrating the differences between prokaryotic and eukaryotic cells.

 Page No. 65

-Ans.
-Two organelles that contain their own genetic material is Mitochondria and Plastids.
+Ans: Two organelles that contain their own genetic material are Mitochondria and Plastids.

 - Cell organelles are responsible for the organisation and proper functioning of a cell, as each of them performs some specific functions.